 Bai Jingyi is an incredible artisan and filigree designer for Zhaoyi, a luxury jade jewelry brand in China.
 Her craft was passed down to her through generations and taught to her by other filigree masters, giving her work an heirloom-quality feel that is breathtaking.
 She speaks of her filigree designs as only a master could.
 “Ornament design knows no bounds but must have certain ethnic connotations inside.

-An appropriate use of the local culture, combined with your own wisdom and creative ideas, naturally leads to good designs.
-Works that can reflect the East-West collision presents the most beautiful spark.”
+Appropriate use of the local culture, combined with your own wisdom and creative ideas, naturally leads to good designs.
+Works that can reflect the East-West collision present the most beautiful spark.”